Do Chromebooks have hard drives?

-But…is it a hard drive?
+But…is it a traditional hard drive (HDD)?
 No, not really.

 Is this is a good thing?
 Or is it a bad thing?
 It’s both really.

-If you’re not comfortable with saving your stuff on the cloud, you can just purchase any external hard drive and plug it into your Chromebook via USB and save your data that way.
+If you’re not comfortable with saving your stuff in the cloud, you can just purchase any external hard drive and plug it into your laptop via USB and save your data that way.
 Or you can use thumb drives, and even MicroSD cards as well.
 SSDs are getting cheaper anyway.

 Here’s a video demonstrating the speeds of an SSD vs HDD.
 It’s not Chrome OS, but you get the idea of the blazing speed I’m talking about:

 So, does that answer your question?
 These laptops have local storage, but it’s not a hard drive.
 It’s a solid state drive.